MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 ##### Technology scope

-This review focuses on the interrelated decisions for these Azure resources.
+This review focuses on the interrelated decisions for these Azure resources:

 - Azure Machine Learning
 - Azure Machine Learning compute clusters